See attacks before they happen.

 Enforcement without latency or delay.

 For type A destinations, Cisco route the connection to a block page.
 For B, Cisco route the connection as normal.
-And for C, Cisco route the connection through Cisco’s cloud-based proxy for deeper inspection.
+And for C, Cisco route the connection through Cisco Umbrella’s cloud-based proxy for deeper inspection.
 All requests are logged globally and immediately visible for your security teams to take action.

 World’s first intelligent proxy.